Popular Roulette Systems

 Pivot Betting System

-Pivot Betting is applicable to European and American roulette variants, and as soon as players notice that a number has hit several times, they will be required to start placing bets that have equal size.
-They should keep on placing one and the same wager until that number does not show up once more or until they do not go through a total of 35 spins of the wheel.
+Pivot Betting is applicable to European and American roulette variants, and as soon as players notice that a number has hit several times, they will be required to start placing bets of equal size.
+They should keep on placing one and the same wager until that number shows up once more or until they go through a total of 35 spins of the wheel.

 Needless to say, if the chosen number appears early, players will collect better rewards.
 Yet, if that number does not show up again, this will mean that gambling aficionados will ultimately be at a disadvantage.

 In spite of the fact that this betting system aims at keeping players’ stakes rather low, roulette lovers who are not that risk-averse might prefer to apply it in a rather aggressive way.
-This can be done, given that players have a bankroll of 105 units, and they put on the line just one bet unit for a total of 35 successive games or until the chosen number hits.
+This can be done, provided that players have a bankroll of 105 units and they put on the line just one betting unit for a total of 35 successive games or until the chosen number hits.

 Law of the Third